-- Also, if inflation is too high, the Central Bank and / or government may respond by tightening monetary or fiscal policy.
-This reduces inflation, but also causes a fall in aggregate demand and lower economic growth.
+- Also, if inflation is too high, the Central Bank and/or government may respond by tightening monetary or fiscal policy.
+This reduces inflation but also causes a fall in aggregate demand and lower economic growth.
 Therefore, a recession is often caused by policies to reduce inflation.

-Cost Push Inflation and Recession
+Cost-Push Inflation and Recession

 If there is a rapid rise in commodity prices, then consumers will see a fall in disposable income (aggregate supply will shift to the left).
 This squeeze on living standards can lead to lower growth and aggregate demand.
 Firms will also face rising transport costs, they may respond by cutting down on investment.
 This is another factor that may push the economy into recession.

-In 1974, the trebling of oil prices was definitely one factor in causing a short lived but deep recession in the UK.
+In 1974, the trebling of oil prices was definitely one factor in causing a short-lived but deep recession in the UK.

 In 2008, rising oil prices was one factor in causing a fall in consumer spending.
-Also, cost push inflation encouraged Central Banks to keep interest rates higher than they should; this can contribute to the decline in aggregate demand.
+Also, cost-push inflation encouraged Central Banks to keep interest rates higher than they should; this can contribute to the decline in aggregate demand.

 However, cost-push inflation wasn’t the main cause of the 2008-11 recession.
 More important factors in pushing the economy into recession were:

-- Credit crunch – Boom and Bust in credit markets led to shortage of finance and therefore less investment.
+- Credit crunch – Boom and Bust in credit markets led to a shortage of finance and therefore less investment.